 This page will collate information relevant for institutions considering decommissioning of nitrous oxide pipelines.
 It will include strategies for cylinder provision and process for decommissioning.

 UK and Ireland Anaesthesia bodies have recommended nitrous pipelines be decommissioned and cylinders used in lieu.
-AusHFG guidelines no longer recommend reticulated nitrous oxide for all new facilities.
+AusHFG and NSW guidelines no longer recommend reticulated nitrous oxide for all new facilities.
 So how to go about decommissioning your likely leaky nitrous pipes?
 A proposed phased approach outlined below.

 Phase 1 – Cut off dead wood